 To get started, try these practices:

 Imposter syndrome can rob you of your confidence and make you doubt your unique skills and experiences.
-Even worse, it might make you second guess applying for a new position that’s perfect for you.
+Even worse, it might make you second guess about applying for a new position that’s perfect for you.

 Happy job hunting!